Contemporary-Physicslab/TN2985/chapters/Labsafety/Generalsafety.md

 When something occurs in your circle:
 1. Assess the situation.

-2. - When someone is in direct need

-of help you call the TU Delft
-Internal Alarm Number
+2. - When someone is in direct need of help you call the TU Delft Internal Alarm Number

-internal alarm number.

-- For non-urgent matters you

-contact the Service Desk.
+   - For non-urgent matters you contact the Service Desk.

-Call +31(0)15 27 88888 using a landline at TU

-Delft or your mobile phone
+Call +31(0)15 27 88888 using a landline at TU Delft or your mobile phone

 Save number in your mobile phone!